zoogie/petit-compwner/README.md

 2. Get luma3ds from [here](https://github.com/AuroraWright/Luma3DS/releases) and also put that on your 3ds SD card root as well.<br>
 3. Run petit compwner and select Install Boot9strap after b9sTool launches.<br>
 That's it.
 You have cfw.<br>

+Q: You mentioned, "patched on their latest versions".
+So what other versions are exploitable?<br>
+A: Japan has some older versions that are exploitable but I doubt it's worth it to support these given their relative rarity.<br>
+These would include:<br>
+Puchikon mkII - 2.1 and 2.0<br>
+Puchikon - all versions<br>
+The Puchikon mkII versions are similar to Petit Computer in the west, and the original Puchikon is like a prequel to Petit Computer.<br>
+The main difference of Puchikon is that it doesn't have a QR reading function (so it would be REALLY hard to support as a primary).<br>
+If someone wants to take up supporting these older versions, be my guest.
+The project is open source.

 Q: What is that thing in the bottom right corner that looks like a Missingno?<br>
 A: That's Missingno's cousin :p But really, it's miniTwlPayload (the boot.nds loader), which is displayed on screen since it's loaded into VRAM